 Psychological factors also matter, Roecklein says.
-People with SAD, like others with depression, often report stressful or traumatic events in childhood.
-“I want to interview people [who have had stressful or traumatic events in childhood] and find out if the negative events happened in winter,” Roecklein says.
-“Maybe, each winter, the response is to hibernate, to turn inward.”
-That, in turn, she says, could lead to less light exposure, less social contact, less exercise, and worse symptoms.
+People with SAD, like others with depression, often report stressful or traumatic childhood events.
+“I want to interview people [who have had stressful or traumatic childhood events] and find out if the negative events happened in winter,” Roecklein says.
+“Maybe, each winter, the response is to hibernate—to turn inward.”
+Turning inward, she says, could lead to even less light exposure, less social contact, less exercise, and more pronounced symptoms.

 Research has found sharp differences in the risk for SAD by latitude, at least in the U.S. The farther north of the equator you live, the more likely you are to suffer, with rates ranging from about 1 percent in Florida to 10 percent in New Hampshire.
-Curiously, the same clear differences by latitude are not found in Europe, suggesting factors ranging from cloud cover to culture may be at work, Roecklein says.
+Curiously, the same clear differences by latitude are not found in Europe, even in countries above the Arctic circle where people routinely experience whole months without daylight.
+Roecklein says this suggests that factors ranging from cloud cover to culture may be at work.

-Women are more likely than men to be depressed, and the gender divide is especially wide in SAD, with women outnumbering men by about four to one.
-And, while you might suspect that older adults are especially at risk—because they spend more time homebound in the winter, particularly in cold, icy climates—that’s not true.
+Women are more likely than men to be depressed, and this gender divide is especially wide when it comes to SAD.
+Women are four times more likely than men to experience SAD or the winter blues.
+And while you might suspect that older adults would be especially at risk because they spend more time homebound in the winter—particularly in cold climates—that’s not true.
 The risk is highest in early adulthood and middle age, Rosenthal says.

 One other important risk factor is family history.
 Forty percent of SAD risk appears to be inherited, Roecklein says.

 Can You Screen Yourself for SAD?